-A complete commitment to ethical and corporate responsibility is fundamental to our compensation program.
-Compensation should take into account each executive's responsibility to act at all times in accordance with our Code of Conduct and our environmental, health and safety objectives Financial, strategic and operational performance must not compromise these values.
+A substantial portion of compensation A complete commitment to ethical and should be variable, contingent and corporate responsibility is fundamental directly linked to Company, business unit to our compensation program. and individual performance.
+Compensation should take into account each executive's responsibility to act at all times in accordance with our Code of Conduct and our environmental, health